Everton sack Marco Silva after 18 months in charge | Goal.com

 Everton sack Marco Silva after 18 months in charge

-Everton have taken the decision to relieve manager Marco Silva of his duties following a dreadful start to the 2019-20 Premier League season that has seen the Toffees drop into the relegation zone after Wednesday's evening's 5-2 battering at the hands of Liverpool.
+Everton have sacked manager Marco Silva following a dreadful start to the 2019-20 Premier League season that has seen the Toffees drop into the relegation zone after Wednesday's evening's 5-2 battering at the hands of Liverpool.

 Former Toffees striker and current first-team coach Duncan Ferguson has been placed in caretaker charge for Saturday's game against Chelsea at Goodison Park.